-Provide a wide range of accommodation options to suit all budgets.
+Provide accommodation options to suit all budgets.
 Ask about minimum stays for guests making a short trip, and inquire about discount rates for block bookings.

 Many people shun using wedding planners, but the extra expense may well be worth it when you wed in a foreign country.
 There are language barriers and currency conversions, and you’re unfamiliar with the area, people and customs.
 A wedding planner can secure cheaper rates and make suggestions for photographers and hair and makeup artists.
 If you don’t use a wedding planner, make sure the vendors are trustworthy by asking for a list of satisfied clients.